Concordium/concordium.github.io/source/mainnet/smart-contracts/general/contract-instances.rst

 Immutability
 ------------

-It is still possible to implement an immutable smart contract, by simply `not` implementing any logic triggering the *upgrade* host function.
+Only the smart contract itself can trigger an upgrade of its module, meaning that smart contracts are immutable, when it does not contain any code for triggering an upgrade.

 Migration
 ---------